divyabiyani/Countries-Flag/README.md

   - Header and footer are added.
   - Flag's information are shown in box.
   - Upon hovering on the box, a more detailed information including the capital of country is shown.
+  - Scss files have been converted to css to avail a more nested and scalable approach.
   - Css has been taken care w.r.t three media screen's max-width: 1200px, 689px, 320px.

 ##### Example: